openmrs/openmrs-book-guide/openmrs-information-model.md

 * Lost to Followup \(terminal\)

 These states are meant to represent administrative statuses, not clinical ones.
-For example putting a patient in aLoss to Followup state represents an official declaration and will not happen automatically even if no encounters are entered for the patient for several months.
+For example putting a patient in a **Loss to Followup** state represents an official declaration and will not happen automatically even if no encounters are entered for the patient for several months.

 ## Forms

-AFormrepresents an electronic form that may be used for entering or viewing data.
+A **Form** represents an electronic form that may be used for entering or viewing data.
 The basic OpenMRS system does not define a specific technology for entering forms.
 You will need to use one of the community-developed form entry modules.
 See the chapter "Data Entry" for more details.

-The Form Entry \(Infopath\) and XForms modules rely on aForm Schema, where you define which Concepts are used on the Form.
+The Form Entry \(Infopath\) and XForms modules rely on a **Form Schema**, where you define which Concepts are used on the Form.
 The HTML Form Entry module does not require you to manage the schema.

 ## Users, roles, and privileges

-AUserin OpenMRS is an account that a person may use to log into the system.
+A **User** in OpenMRS is an account that a person may use to log into the system.

 The real-life person is represented by a Person record in OpenMRS, and a person may have more than one user account.
 If you want a patient to be able to view her own record in OpenMRS, then you need to create a user account and link it to the patient.

-ARolerepresents a group of privileges in the system.
+A **Role** represents a group of privileges in the system.
 Roles may inherit privileges from other roles, and users may have one or more roles.

-APrivilegeis an authorization to perform a particular action in the system.
-The list of available privileges are defined by the core system and by add-on modules \(for example, Delete Patients and Manage Encounter Types\), but you need to configure which roles have which privileges while you are configuring your system.
+A **Privilege** is an authorization to perform a particular action in the system.
+The list of available privileges are defined by the core system and by add-on modules \(for example, **Delete Patients** and **Manage Encounter Types**\), but you need to configure which roles have which privileges while you are configuring your system.

 ## The information model in use at Amani Clinic